Video walkthrough

 Where the Knowledge Hub shows up

 The Knowledge Hub connects to the rest of Exec in two places:- Roleplays - When you build a scenario, you can attach pages and sources from the hub.
 The AI uses them as context during the conversation so the prospect and the feedback match what your team actually sells.
+You can even draft scenario outlines as a page (have the agent generate them from your call transcripts and frameworks), then use the page’s Create button to jump straight into Scenario Studio with that page as context, or to start a Program.
+See Using the Knowledge Hub in Roleplays.

 - Programs - Programs can reference Knowledge Hub pages the same way, so participants see the right documentation alongside the components they need to complete.